Greece Moments Greece Moments

 Taverna Da Angelo

-Before we make our way back, let’s take a look at Trikeri.
-The mountain village towers like a pyramid above the coast and offers a 360-degree sea view.
-A walk through the cobbled alleys will take you back to times long gone.
+Before heading back, it’s worth taking a look at Trikeri.
+The mountain village rises like a pyramid above the coast and offers a 360-degree sea view.
+A stroll through the cobbled alleys will transport you back to times long gone.

 Trikeri Pilion Halbinsel Reisetipps